 Over the last seven years, boredom has never been a part of our relationship.
 Empathy has been a part, as has anger at times.
 But a hard-earned love for each other is finally the basis of it all.
-I can’t imagine my life now without Brandon in it.
+I can’t imagine my life now without Brandon in it.-Kevin Sessums, in a moving essay on how being a mentor to a teenager in NYC changed both of their lives.

 The Family Center suggests spending alternate weekends with each other, for a total of six to 10 hours a month—though Brandon and I usually spend more time together than that.
 We’ve gone to museums and the movies, played basketball, and ridden miles and miles of bike trails.
 During the early years, I ate more fast food than I’d ever eaten before—until Brandon learned his new favorite word: brunch.
 Now he’d rather eat eggs Benedict than Egg McMuffin.